apache/spark/docs/mllib-feature-extraction.md

 </div>

 ## Feature selection
-Feature selection allows selecting relevant features for use in model construction leaving out the redundant ones.
+(Feature selection)[http://en.wikipedia.org/wiki/Feature_selection] allows selecting the most relevant features for use in model construction.
 The number of features to select can be determined using the validation set.
 Feature selection is usually applied on sparse data, for example in text classification.
 Feature selection reduces the size of the vector space and, in turn, the complexity of any subsequent operation with vectors.

 ### ChiSqSelector
 ChiSqSelector stands for Chi-Squared feature selection.
 It operates on the labeled data.
 ChiSqSelector orders categorical features based on their values of Chi-Squared test on independence from class and filters (selects) top given features.